There are currently

 Elevation Gain: Flat

 - This 300-acre park is next to the Russian River, just minutes from downtown Windsor and surrounded by classic Wine Country scenery.
-The park is a former quarry with two mining pits reclaimed as beautiful lakes for fishing and kayaking and 1 mile of Russian River frontage, though the river is screened by dense foliage along the main trail.
+The park is a former quarry with mining areas transformed into beautiful lakes for fishing and kayaking.

-- A 15-acre grove of redwoods next to the parking area includes a half-mile trail through the forest, a large picnic area, a volleyball court, and restrooms and a drinking fountain.
+- A 15-acre grove of redwoods next to the parking area includes a half-mile trail, a group picnic area, a volleyball court, and restrooms and a drinking fountain.

-- The Lake Trail is a 2.18-mile loop passing Lake Wilson and going around Lake Benoist.
-It’s a wide, mostly flat trail ringed by redwoods, willows and cottonwoods.
+- The Lake Trail is a 2.18-mile loop passing Lake Wilson and circling Lake Benoist.
+It’s a wide, mostly flat, unpaved trail ringed by redwoods, willows and cottonwoods.

 - The park is a rookery for great blue herons, North America’s largest heron, and nests can be spotted high in the trees from January-July.
 You may also see egrets and green herons.

-- From the parking lot, walk past the trailhead kiosk and head southwest on the Lake Trail, which is a dirt road.
+- From the parking lot, walk past the trailhead kiosk on the Lake Trail, which is a dirt road.
 (The redwood grove will be on your left and Lake Wilson on your right.)

-- At .03-miles you’ll come to a trail juncture and the east end of Lake Benoist.
-You can begin the loop around the lake by walking to your right (south) or your left (north.)
+- At .03-miles you’ll come to Lake Benoist and a trail juncture.
+You can begin the loop around the lake by walking to your right or left.